Kasim Nuhu

-Kasim Adams Nuhu (born 22 June 1995), also known simply as Kasim, or in Switzerland better known as Adams Nuhu, is a Ghanaian professional footballer who plays as a centre-back for the Ghana national team.
+Kasim Adams Nuhu (born 22 June 1995), also known simply as Kasim, or in Switzerland better known as Adams Nuhu, is a Ghanaian professional footballer who plays as a centre-back for Veikkausliiga club KuPS and the Ghana national team.

 Club career

 Born in Kumasi, Kasim graduated with local Medeama SC's youth setup, and made his senior debut on 14 April 2013, coming on as a second-half substitute in a 0–0 away draw against Heart of Lions FC in the Ghana Premier League.
 In November he moved to CD Leganés, being assigned to the club's youth setup.

 Real Mallorca

 In January 2014 Kasim joined RCD Mallorca in a three-year loan deal, with a €200,000 buyout clause, and was initially assigned to the reserves in the Tercera División.
 He appeared in 17 matches during the campaign and scored two goals (against Penya Ciutadella and CD Atlético Rafal), as his side returned to the Segunda División B at first attempt.

 On 28 September 2014, Kasim played his first match as a professional, starting and scoring a brace in a 3–3 home draw against FC Barcelona B in the Segunda División.
 He was subsequently made a starter by manager Valeri Karpin, overtaking Agus and Joan Truyols.

 Kasim lost his first-team place after the arrival of new manager Fernando Vázquez, being demoted to fifth choice.
 On 25 August 2016, he was loaned from Mallorca to Swiss club BSC Young Boys, for one year.